European Factors to Watch-Shares seen slightly lower

 (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets for site in development.
 See the bottom of the report)

-Financial spreadbetters expected Britain's FTSE 100 to open down 10 to 12 points, or 0.2 percent, Germany's DAX to open 20 points lower, or down 0.2 percent, and France's CAC 40 to open 11 to 13 points lower, or down 0.3 percent.
+Financial spreadbetter IG expected Britain's FTSE 100 to open 20 points lower, or around 0.3 percent, and Germany's DAX to open 14 points lower, or 0.10 percent.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.